Milo1885/Tease-AI/README.md

 Added Features:
-	Check Box to lock orgasm chances after tease starts. by OxiKlein
+	Check Box to lock orgasm chances after tease starts. by OxiKlein Download online-image progress bar added. by Stefaf

 Bugfixes:
 	@ImageTag()-Command displays now tagged images.
-Up to 3 Tags are allowed. by Stefaf
+Up to 3 Tags are allowed. by Stefaf Resolved an infinite loop, when TauntEdging was started. by Stefaf

+Miscellaneous:
+	Removed several unused variables. by Stefaf

 # Changelog - Patch 54.4.0